react-native-community/react-native-template-typescript/README.md

 The React Native CLI currently supports automatic installation only of production dependencies.
 Since TypeScript type definitions are dev dependencies, the post install script is being used to install those.

 ### What about Jest?

-Currently this template doesn't cover Jest.
+Currently this template does not cover Jest.
 For more info on the current status check the [open issue](https://github.com/emin93/react-native-template-typescript/issues/1).

 ### How will this template affect the React Native CLI workflow?